isaacwilliams/not-good-enough-web/content/episodes/010-posting-through-it/index.md

 ---
 number: 10
-title: Posting through it
+title: The gang self isolates
 date: "2020-03-15"
-description: "Shell is posting cringe on International Women's Day, Missy Higgins' dad has Coronavirus, and the Australian government continues their efforts to make corruption a national sport.
-We try to make sense of the chaos in this blockbuster episode."
+description: "There's a looming pandemic and the energy is weird.
+We talk about police violence, the closure of the AAP, and how to survive coronavirus."
 fileLink: "https://mcdn.podbean.com/mf/web/mg38nt/009-respecting_002.mp3"
 ---